Platoniq/decidim-install/decidim-bionic.md

 https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04

-From now one, I'll assume you have created a non-root user (with sudo capabilities) named `decidim` (but use whatever you want) and you are login in your machine, so you will see a bash prompt similar to this:
+From now one, I'll assume you have created a non-root user (with sudo capabilities) named `decidim` (but use whatever you want) and you are logged into your machine, so you will see a bash prompt similar to this:

 ```bash
 ssh decidim@my-decidim.org